Anne's Song

 "Anne's Song" is a song by American rock band Faith No More, released in April 1988 as the third and final single from their second studio album, Introduce Yourself (1987).
-Written by bassist Billy Gould and keyboardist Roddy Bottum, the song describes an acquaintance of theirs from New York, and her circle of friends.
+Written by the band, the song describes an acquaintance of theirs from New York, and her circle of friends.
 The single was produced by Matt Wallace and Steve Berlin and released by Slash Records, but failed to chart.

 "Anne's Song" was released alongside a music video directed by Tamra Davis, which featured both the eponymous Anne and an appearance by Metallica member James Hetfield.
 The song has met with critical appreciation in later years, drawing comparisons to David Bowie and Tom Tom Club.

 Production

 "Anne's Song" was recorded in 1986 as part of the Introduce Yourself recording sessions, at Studio D in Sausalito, California.
 The recordings were produced by Matt Wallace and by Steve Berlin of Slash Records.
 Wallace had worked with the band on their debut studio album, We Care a Lot (1985), and the earlier single, "Quiet in Heaven"/"Song of Liberty" (1983).
 He recalled that the more experienced Berlin, having been a member of Los Lobos and primarily accustomed to music unlike Faith No More's, essentially "babysat" the band to ensure their recording budget was not wasted.

 Bassist Billy Gould said on the song's production, "we just kept playing it and playing it and, finally, the snare beat smoothed out.
 We always thought it would sound good on the radio."